Audrey Horne: Twin Peaks

 Audrey is 18 years old during the series.
 She eventually discovers that her father, business magnate Benjamin Horne (Richard Beymer), was the deceased Laura Palmer's (Sheryl Lee) lover.
 Audrey is labeled a troublemaker and she initially lives up to that expectation.
 In a memorable scene in the Twin Peaks pilot, she derails one of her father's business deals, worth millions of dollars, by interrupting a meeting of Norwegian investors and telling them about Laura's murder.
-Although Audrey and Laura were not friends, Audrey says she "kind of loved Laura" because she tutored Audrey's mentally handicapped brother Johnny (Robert Bauer).
+Although Audrey and Laura were not friends, Audrey says she "kind of loved Laura" because she tutored Audrey's intellectually disabled brother Johnny (Robert Bauer).
 During the first season of Twin Peaks, Audrey develops a crush on FBI Special Agent Dale Cooper (Kyle MacLachlan).
 She tries to help him investigate Laura's murder by infiltrating a Canadian brothel, One-Eyed Jack's, as a hostess.
 She remains at the brothel for several episodes that bridge the series' first and second seasons, in danger of her life, while she makes some profoundly disturbing discoveries.

 In the show's second season, writers planned a serious relationship between Cooper and Audrey, but MacLachlan vetoed the plan; he argued that Cooper would not become involved with a teenaged girl.
 (Fenn later revealed that costar Lara Flynn Boyle, who was dating Kyle MacLachlan at the time, "put the kibosh" on Audrey and Cooper's romantic arc.)
 Cooper admits to Audrey during their last significant conversation that the real reason why he would not pursue her was for her own safety.
 In a previous FBI case, he had fallen in love with a young woman who was then murdered.

 Later in the second season, Audrey flirts with Bobby Briggs (Dana Ashbrook) and then falls in love with one of her father's business associates, John Justice Wheeler (Billy Zane).
 She finds evidence to exonerate Cooper of charges pressed after his raid on One-Eyed Jack's.
 She also lets her father pressure her into entering the Miss Twin Peaks beauty pageant, for which she delivers an impassioned speech in favor of saving endangered species.
 In the series finale, Audrey is engaged in an act of civil disobedience at the local bank to save the local forest.
 After Audrey chained herself to the door of the bank vault, a bomb explodes inside the vault, a booby trap planted by the late Thomas Eckhardt (David Warner) as an ironic reward in a long treasure hunt.
 Andrew Packard (Dan O'Herlihy), Pete Martell (Jack Nance), and an elderly banker are the ones closest to the blast, and Audrey's fate is left ambiguous.
 In the finale, it is suggested that Audrey is actually the half-sister of classmate Donna Hayward (Lara Flynn Boyle), whose biological father turns out to be Benjamin Horne.

 Fenn stated in an interactive chat on America Online that, if there had been a third season of the show, her character was slated to have survived the explosion.